 Using Group Incentive Travel to Earn Brand Loyalty from Industry Influencers

-In addition to directly marketing to your more traditional channel partners, don’t neglect the importance of incentive programs in influencing non-traditional, non-transactional partners in your channel.
+In addition to direct marketing to your more traditional channel partners, don’t neglect the importance of incentive programs in influencing non-traditional, non-transactional partners in your channel.
 However, you’ll have to adjust your strategy for this segment of your audience.

 Have you ever noticed how certain publications consistently cover the same companies?
 Or how certain influencers mention the same brands over and over.
-Some of this coverage is paid-for, and some of it might be based on opinions on objective brand quality, but it’s naïve to think that there isn’t often an emotional component.
+Some of this coverage is paid for, and some of it might be based on opinions on objective brand quality, but it’s naïve to think that there isn’t often an emotional component.

 You can’t really offer a thought leader SPIFFs or rebates or invite them to enroll in a points program.
 They are typically non-transacting and don’t exist in the framework of a traditional channel partnership.
 However, you can invite a select group of industry influencers to an exclusive forum at an incentive travel destination.
 Group incentive travel creates opportunities for you to educate influencers on your brand and start building meaningful relationships that could pay dividends down the road.
 This small, targeted investment could have a major impact on your visibility and credibility in the channel.